mk306207/cr_deck_suggestor/README.md

-# Clash royale deck suggestor
+# Clash royale deck suggestor - Mateusz Kolber and Jakub Sobolewski
 Flutter app that shows your account data and suggest you a meta deck that suits your card levels